Ganesh-Balaji-Radhakrishnan/nc-countdown-ganesh-app/README.md

 ## App improvements

-- \*\*Using a button to submit the form instead of keydown
+- Using a button to submit the form instead of keydown
-- \*\*Making use of more user-friendly date pickers to select date and time
+- Making use of more user-friendly date pickers to select date and time
-- \*\*Displaying error messages through toasts or banners instead of alerts
+- Displaying error messages for certain use cases through toasts or banners instead of alerts